314-grp-301/314-grp-301.github.io/Assignments/01-Team-Organization-Charter.md

 “Our mission is to improve weather reporting by designing and implementing solutions that provide localized, real-time weather data in a wide range of environments and conditions.
 With a user focused experience in mind, our goal is to provide end users with the tools needed to make the necessary and informed decisions required in their daily activity planning.”

 ### Project Goals
-- **Design Safety Device:** A device that gives accurate and current temperature and humidity readings.
+- **Design Safety Device:** Design and fabricate a device capable of provoding an end-user with accurate and precise temperature and humidity readings.

 ### 7 Shared Goals
 1. **Improve in Designing for Widespread Use:**